check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

 It was just a communication portal to the computer.
 Later, terminals were developed with varying degrees of computing capabilities.
 However, they still relied on a main computer often located somewhere else than the location of the terminal.
 Several terminals would be connected to the same computer.
 This was standard practice until the advent of micro computers (That's the kind of computer you are looking at right now.)
-Fascinating history lesson , but so what, right?
+Fascinating history lesson, but so what, right?
 Well, the idea of a terminal is still with us.
 It is no longer a physical object, but we still use a thing called a terminal.
 These days the
 terminal is a program on your computer that mimics a real terminal.